Temporary Encryption Keys

 The client sends request in the form of JWT, specifying three parameters:

-The server then takes the request, generates a random temporary encryption key pair associated with the application key and activation ID, and sends the JWT response signed with ES256 using KEY_SERVER_PRIVATE.
+The server then takes the request, generates a temporary key associated with the application key and activation ID, and sends the JWT response signed with ES384 using KEY_SERVER_PRIVATE (optionally signed also with MLDSA algorithm based on used algorithm suite).
 The JWT response contains:

 The client app should process the response by verifying the signature and checking that the application key, activation ID and challenge match the expected value.
 Then, the client app can accept the public key with given key identifier.